jaeseungyum/bem-sass/README.md

 ```

 ### Keep BEM Entities Immutable
-bem-sass ensures that every BEM entity you create is immutable.
-It prevents you from reassigning css classes which in turn produces side effects.
+BemSass ensures that every BEM entity you create is immutable.
+It keeps you from redeclaring CSS classes which in turn causes potential side effects.

 ```scss
 // Nav block